-Today we have a delicious banana nice cream recipe for you!
-That’s right a coconut milk Paleo banana nice cream recipe with only 4 ingredients and sugar is NOT one of them!
-Now – how can it get any better than that?
-My waistline sure does like to store a lot of sugar from all that ice cream I consume – but no more!
+Today we have a delicious frozen banana Ice cream recipe for you!
+That's right - a banana coconut milk ice cream recipe with only 4 ingredients and sugar is NOT one of them!
+Now - how can it get any better than that?
+My waistline sure does like to store a lot of sugar from all that ice cream I consume - but no more!
 I can enjoy ice cream without all that sugar!

 It does take a little time to prep ahead of time because you have to freeze the bananas first.
 Although, really that's what I do when all my bananas are starting to go bad.
 So it may not even be an extra step for you.
 I put brown frozen bananas in smoothies all the time.

 You may be tempted to skip the freezing the banana part, but don't.
 When you freeze the banana, it changes the structure of it and when it's blended, it is so creamy.
 Plus, the sweetness of an over-ripe banana makes it plenty sweet, at least for me.

 - The riper your bananas are, the sweeter the ice cream will end up being.
 This happens to be a delicious way to use up any over-ripe bananas you have laying around the house.

 - You may be tempted to brown all the bananas, but try to resist the temptation.
 The consistency won't be as creamy and it will be icier and not as substantial.

 - You can use an ice cream maker if you want.
 If you do, you don't need to freeze the bananas.
 Just caramelize the bananas and through everything in the blender then put in your ice cream maker and follow the instructions for your ice cream maker.